vyshnavigaripelly/AllAboutMe/README.md

 ## Summary :pencil:

-All About Me is a mobile-first web application which allows young people at the Anna Freud centre to answer questions about their mental health and send their answers to their mental heath workers.
+All About Me is a mobile-first web application